A guide to global SMS compliance laws

 Did you know that in France, businesses can’t send SMS messages on Sundays?
 And that in Malaysia, the message header must clarify that recipients won’t be charged for receiving it?

-As a global company, staying compliant with SMS laws is crucial.
-But it’s not straightforward.
-Each country and state may have its own rules, and mobile carriers add another layer of complexity.
+When sending SMS to customers, staying compliant is crucial, but it’s not straightforward.
+Each country and state may have its own laws, and mobile carriers add another layer of complexity.
 While achieving 100% compliance might seem impossible, the risks of non-compliance—blocked messages, reputational damage, lost business, and fines—are too significant to ignore.

-To help you stay informed, we’ll start this guide by summarizing the most common aspects of SMS compliance globally.
+To help you stay informed, we’ll start this guide by summarizing the most common aspects of A2P SMS compliance globally, and then move on to specific regions.
 Please note: this content is provided for information purposes only and should not be relied on as legal or compliance advice.

 A summary of global SMS rules